python-accelerator-middle-layer/.github/profile/README.md

 Python Accelerator Middle Layer (pyAML) is a joint technology platform for design, commissioning and operation of particle accelerators.

 Information about the project is available at [https://python-accelerator-middle-layer.github.io/](https://python-accelerator-middle-layer.github.io/).

+There you can find times for upcoming meetings and information about how to join the community.